Stable marriage and roommates problems with restricted edges: complexity and approximability: Almost stable matchings with restricted edges

-Regarding the remaining 20 vertices of the cycle, there is a new vertex with a forbidden edge attached to each of them.
+As mentioned before, all vertices along the cycle have exactly one forbidden edge attached to them.
+In the case of $x_1$, $x_2$, $x_3$ and $x_4$, these edges take the form of interconnecting edges.
+Regarding the remaining 20 vertices of the cycle, there is a dummy vertex with a forbidden edge attached to each of them, which we call \emph{variable pendant edges} (these edges are not depicted in Figure~\ref{fi:forb33}).
 This edge is their last choice.
-These edges guarantee that if any of these 20 vertices remains unmatched in the cycle, then it contributes a blocking edge.
+These edges guarantee that if any of these 20 vertices remain unmatched in the cycle, then there is a contribution of one blocking edge.

-Two special matchings are defined on a variable gadget: $M_T$, denoted by black edges and $M_F$, comprising the gray edges.
-While $M_T$ is blocked by $x_1u_1$, $M_F$ is blocked by~$x_4u_8$.
+Two special matchings are defined on a variable gadget: $M_T$, denoted by grey edges and $M_F$, comprising the black edges.
+While $M_T$ is blocked by $x_4u_8$ exclusively, $M_F$ is blocked by $x_1u_1$ exclusively.

 \begin{claim} Let $M$ be a matching on a variable gadget.
-If $M$ is not $M_T$ or $M_F$, then it is blocked by at least two edges, one of them belonging to the variable gadget. \end{claim}
+If $M$ is not $M_T$ or $M_F$, then it is blocked by at least two edges belonging to the variable gadget. \end{claim}

-Since $x_1u_1$ and $x_4u_8$ are best-choice edges of both of their end vertices, they block any matching not containing them.
-If both of them are in $M$, then there is at least one unmatched vertex on the cycle between $u_8$ and $u_1$ and another unmatched vertex between $x_4$ and~$x_1$.
-The first path comprises vertices with a forbidden edge as their last choice, therefore, it already contributes a blocking edge.
-The only way to avoid additional blocking edges on the second path is to leave a special vertex unmatched, namely $x_2$ or~$x_3$.
-But then, since they both are first choices of some other vertex along the cycle, edges of the cycle block~$M$.
-Therefore, $x_1u_1$ and $x_4u_8$ cannot be in $M$ simultaneously.
+\myproof Since $x_1u_1$ and $x_4u_8$ are best-choice edges of both of their end vertices, they block any matching not containing them.
+If both of them are in $M$, then there is at least one unmatched vertex on the path between $u_8$ and $u_1$ via $y_4$, and another unmatched vertex on the path between $x_4$ and~$x_1$ via $y_2$.
+The first path comprises vertices with a forbidden edge as their last choice, therefore, it contributes a blocking edge.
+The only way to avoid additional blocking edges on the second path is to leave either $x_2$ or~$x_3$ unmatched.
+Since they both are first choices of some other vertex along the cycle, we obtain a second blocking edge.

-The remaining case is when exactly one of them is in~$M$.
-If every second edge in the cycle belongs to~$M$, then is it either $M_T$ or~$M_F$.
-Otherwise, for simple parity reasons, there are two unmatched vertices on the 24-cycle between $u_1$ and~$u_8$.
-They already induce two blocking edges, since their last-choice edges are the forbidden edges hanged to them.
+The remaining case is when exactly one of $x_1u_1$ and $x_4u_8$ is in~$M$.
+If every second edge in the cycle belongs to~$M$, then it is either $M_T$ or~$M_F$.
+Otherwise, for simple parity reasons, there are two unmatched vertices on the 24-cycle.
+Suppose firstly that $x_1u_1\in M$.
+Then $x_4u_8\notin M$ so $x_4u_8$ blocks $M$.
+If a $u$-, $v$- or $y$-vertex is unmatched in $M$ then we obtain a further blocking edge from the vertex's variable pendant edge.
+Otherwise either $x_2$ is unmatched, so $x_2u_4$ blocks $M$, or $x_3$ is unmatched, so $x_3u_5$ blocks $M$, or $x_4$ is unmatched, so $x_4u_7$ blocks $M$.
+The argument is similar if $x_4u_8\in M$. \myqed